HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Experiments

 \subsection{Evaluation on PartNet}

-All methods presented in this section are pre-trained and tested on the training and test sets of PartNet, respectively.
+All methods presented in this section are pre-trained and tested on the \fg{same} training and test sets of PartNet.

-\paragraph{Quantitative comparison.} \cref{tab:prop_compare} starts with comparing the three automatic methods (PartNet, NGSP, and our label proposal network), where PartNet is inferior to both NGSP and our method due to its hand-crafted voting mechanism.
+\paragraph{Quantitative comparison.} \cref{tab:prop_compare} compares the three automatic methods, where PartNet is inferior to both NGSP and our label proposal network due to its hand-crafted voting mechanism.
 Our simple network achieves comparable accuracy compared to NGSP (difference by 0.11 and 3.49 with respect to mIoU and part accuracy, respectively).
 However, NGSP suffers from significantly longer running time due to the intensive beam search; see the supplementary for a running time comparison.
 In contrast, our proposal network is effective and efficient, \ie, capable of quickly producing accurate initial labels to reduce the manual workload in verification and modification for active learning.

-The results in \cref{tab:prop_compare} also show that even with the sophisticated design in NGSP, the highest accuracy attained is only 70\%.
-Hence the performance of automatic fine-grained labeling methods still falls far below that of active learning methods with human supervision, where the largest and smallest accuracy gap is 40.77\% and 22.49\% between NGSP and HAL3D, respectively.
+\cref{tab:prop_compare} also shows that even with the sophisticated design in NGSP, the highest accuracy attained is only 70\%.
+Hence the performance of automatic fine-grained labeling still falls far below that of active learning, where the largest and smallest accuracy gap is 40.77\% and 22.49\% between NGSP and HAL3D, respectively.

 HAL3D consistently outperforms our DAL3D variant in all metrics, particularly 2.42 hours faster on average on labeling time, demonstrating the importance of our hierarchical labeling order for reducing manual workload.
 We also provide qualitative comparison in \cref{fig:visual_compare}.